FamilySearch/gedcomx-familysearch-extensions/specifications/gedcomx-familysearch-specification.md

 details | Any notes or details provided as part of the feedback. | string | OPTIONAL.

-### 2.19.1 The "ArtifactMetadata" XML Type and Element
+### 2.19.1 The "FeedbackInfo" XML Type and Element

 The `fs:FeedbackInfo` XML type is used to (de)serialize the `http://familysearch.org/v1/FeedbackInfo` data type.
 The `fs:feedbackInfo` XML element is used to provide instances of the `fs:FeedbackInfo` XML type as extension elements.